 12. If you use toe stops, you’ll want to turn them as they start to wear, and then rotate when one outwears the other.

 Note: Some skate tools are better than others.
 If your skates didn’t come with a multi-tool, or it’s difficult to handle, bring a skate down to a tool store, like NAPA, ACE, or Northern Tool, and pick up a stubby ratchet with sockets that only match your skate.
-If you’re toe stop is adjustable, you may need an allen wrench as well.
+If your toe stop is adjustable, you may need an Allen wrench as well.
 Keep the tools together in a small zippered bag (thank you Elizabeth Arden) with your skates for quick adjustments when you need them.

 Now if the thought of pulling apart your own skates scares you, then hire out the work to your local roller rink skate shop pro or a skate builder you trust.
 I love getting my skates back in pristine condition with new cushions, wheels, bearings, and pivot cups, along with a polished boot and plate, and new laces.
 Some jobs are just done better by professionals.
 And a complete overhaul every few years makes a world of difference.